rahulreddy-001/mern-tinder-clone/README.md

-# Tinder clone using React
+# Tinder clone using React & MongoDB
 Simple tinder-clone with React and Backend using MongoDb (Deployed at Heroku)

 __MongoDB__